 The T Series

-If you’re just starting out exploring what treadmills are all about, or you’re on a budget, and just want a low-price unit, then the T-series is for you.
+If you’re just starting out exploring what treadmills are all about, or you’re on a budget, and just want an affordable cardio machine, then the T-series is for you.
 However, don’t let the low price fool you, these machines still got some steam in them.

-Starting with the power, their motors usually deliver about 2.6 to 3.6 horsepower, you can be sure to break a sweat with these little things.
-You also get about 10 percent to 12 percent incline, although this too depends on the model you go for.
+Starting with the power, their motors usually deliver about 2.6 to 3.6 horsepower, you can be sure to break a sweat with these treadmills.
+You also get about 10 percent to 12 percent incline to crank up the intensity of your workout and put your leg muscles to the test, although this too depends on the model you go for.

 However, you will still get other awesome specs such as HD touchscreen display, FlexSelect cushioning, as well as Bluetooth compatible audio, mostly on the series’ higher-end models.

 If you are taking your workout sessions more seriously, then an incline trainer will get you to the next level.
-These machines are great for a few major factors; great muscle toning, calorie burn can go up five-fold, and you still get a low-impact workout.
+These machines are great for a few major factors; great metabolism boost, calorie burn can go up five-fold, muscle toning, and you still get a low-impact workout like with other cardio machines like bikes or ellipticals.

 Unlike their T series cousins, these trainers bring a completely new meaning to incline, with up to 40 percent incline and a 6 percent decline.
 They are also iFit enabled, feature wireless heart rate monitors, and come with an impressive 50 onboard workout programs.